People's Democratic Party of Afghanistan: General Secretary, Politburo and Secretariat

 The Politburo and Secretariat were elected by a plenum of the Central Committee, exactly as how it was done within the Communist Party of the Soviet Union (CPSU).
-As in the CPSU, the Politburo was the main executive and legislative body of the PDPA when the congress, conference nor the Central Committee were in session.
+As in the CPSU, the Politburo was the main executive and legislative body of the PDPA when the congress nor the Central Committee were in session.
 All decisions of the Politburo were implemented by the Secretariat, a body concurrently in session with the Politburo.

 Throughout its existence, the body usually had between 7 and 9 members.
 During Taraki's rule, 10 members had held seats in the PDPA Politburo, this was reduced to seven by Amin (only four members from the Taraki period were retained under Amin), and it was increased back to nine by Karmal.
 6 members from the Amin period were either executed or disappeared, and Karmal turned the Politburo into a Parcham-dominated body.
 In the immediate aftermath of the Saur Revolution, there was "almost an even balance" between the Khalqist and the Parchamites in the body, but Khalqist representation was continuously increased under they formed a majority under Amin.
 The Politburo had one female member throughout its existence; Anahita Ratebzad.
 Unlike the Soviet practices the PDPA did not publish the list of Politburo members according to rank, but rather by alphabetical order.
 There is one exception however, and it was published in the book Handbook for Party Activists of the People's Democratic Party of Afghanistan (published after the 6th Plenary Session of the 1st Central Committee in June 1981).